Ragedancer/Advanced-Databases/README.md

 ## Goals
-The goal with this database project to provide a clean and organized way of storing and retrieving important data that’s important a small sandwich shop.
+The goal with this database project to provide a clean and organized way of storing and retrieving important data that’s important to a small sandwich shop.
 Along with queries and reports that hold important information about the ingredients, sandwich makers, and the stock that can help keep better track of the company’s assets.